mminke/immaru/README.md

     cd docker
     ./build.sh

-## Running
+## Running Locally

-To run Immaru the easiest way is the build the docker image and then use docker-compose to startup Immaru with the necessary postgres server.
+To run Immaru the easiest way is to build the docker image and then use docker-compose to startup Immaru with the necessary postgres server.

     cd docker
     docker-compose up

+### Build production image

+    mvn clean package -P prod

 ## Immaru Usage